Dental Bridges Vs Implants Treatment In Malta

-- Reshaping of supporting teeth: The first visit to the dentist’s chair requires a local anaesthetic to the area around the tooth or teeth that will be used to support the bridge.
-The teeth are reshaped to fit the crown which is placed on top.
+The first visit to the dentist’s chair requires a local anaesthetic to the area around the tooth or teeth that will be used to support the bridge.
+The teeth are reshaped to fit the crown, which is placed on top.
 This process is a highly skilled activity and may take up to an hour per tooth to prepare.
-The crowns must be perfectly secured to be able to keep the bridge in place.
+The crowns must be perfectly secured to keep the bridge in place.

-- Taking an impression: Once your surrounding teeth are reshaped, your dentist will take an impression of the missing teeth and the adjacent teeth using a rubber putty material.
-This mould is sent to the dental laboratory who proceeds to make a custom bridge that fits your mouth precisely.
+Once your surrounding teeth are reshaped, your dentist will take an impression of the missing teeth and the adjacent teeth using a rubber putty material.
+This mould is sent to the dental laboratory to make a custom bridge that fits your mouth precisely.
 As this takes a couple of weeks to make your customised bridge, your dentist will fit a temporary bridge in place which is bonded securely.
-You must be careful not to eat any extra hard or chewy foods while wearing the temporary bridge.
+You must be careful not to eat extra hard or chewy foods while wearing the temporary bridge.

-- Permanent bridge fitting: Your second visit to the dentist’s chair two to three weeks later will involve removing of the temporary bridge and fitting of the custom permanent bridge.
-Before fitting the permanent bridge, your dentist will again clean the adjacent teeth thoroughly.
-While this procedure can be performed without local anaesthetic, most dentists will still recommend it, so you do not feel any sensitivity or unnecessary discomfort.
+Your second visit to the dentist’s chair two to three weeks later will involve removing the temporary bridge and fitting the custom permanent bridge.
+Before fitting the permanent bridge, your dentist will clean the adjacent teeth thoroughly.
+While this procedure can be performed without local anaesthetic, most dentists will still recommend it so you do not feel any sensitivity or unnecessary discomfort.
 Your dentist will also perform some checks to ensure that your bite is the same as pre-treatment.

-- Aftercare advice: During the second visit, the dentist will also advise of the best way to clean the bridge properly as this has a direct correlation on how long the bridge will last.
-One of the most common reasons a bridge fails is due to a cavity occurring under the supporting crowns, but this is greatly reduced by good oral hygiene.
-A dental bridge can last more than ten years if looked after properly which included brushing twice daily, flossing and regular dental check ups.
+During the second visit, the dentist will also advise on the best way to clean the bridge properly, as this directly correlates to how long the bridge will last.
+One of the most common reasons a bridge fails is a cavity occurring under the supporting crowns, which is greatly reduced by good oral hygiene.
+A dental bridge can last more than ten years if looked after properly, which includes brushing twice daily, flossing and regular dental checkups.

 What is a Dental Implant

-Before dental implants, your only option to replace a missing tooth or teeth were dentures or bridges.
+Before dental implants, your only option to replace a missing tooth or teeth was dentures or bridges.

-A dental implant is a structure made from a synthetic yet bio-compatible material (titanium or ceramic) that is placed in the jaw where the root of the missing tooth once resided.
-Implants are extremely well designed and look and feel like natural teeth.
+A dental implant is a structure made from a synthetic yet biocompatible material (titanium or ceramic) placed in the jaw where the root of the missing tooth once resided.
+Implants are extremely well-designed and look and feel like natural teeth.

 Unfortunately, not everyone is a suitable candidate for dental implants.
-For an implant to be a success, the patient must have well-established bone density and a healthy immune system.
-People with diabetes may present some risks for this treatment and the same applies to people with a high propensity to clench their teeth.
-However, it is the surgeon who decides which patients might not be suitable.
+The patient must have well-established bone density and a healthy immune system for an implant to succeed.
+People with diabetes may present some risks for this treatment, and the same applies to people with a high propensity to clench their teeth.
+However, the surgeon decides which patients might not be suitable.

-As with all tooth replacement treatments, strict levels of oral hygiene are required to ensure long lasting benefits.
-According to American Association of Oral and Maxillofacial Surgeons (AAOMS), the average success rate for dental implants is 95%.
+As with all tooth replacement treatments, strict levels of oral hygiene are required to ensure long-lasting benefits.
+According to American Association of Oral and Maxillofacial Surgeons (AAOMS) (2), the average success rate for dental implants is 95%.

-At Savina Dental we offer world renowned implant brands which are at the forefront of dental implant technology.
+At Savina Dental, we offer world-renowned implant brands at the forefront of dental implant technology.

 How Long Can A Dental Implant Last?

-Once a dental implant is properly maintained (which includes regular dental check ups) there is no reason to believe that it will not last a lifetime.
-This is a huge benefit when compared to a dental bridge which will need to be replaced after 10 to 15 years, even with good oral hygiene taken into account.
+Once a dental implant is properly maintained (which includes regular dental checkups), there is no reason to believe it will not last a lifetime.
+This is a huge benefit compared to a dental bridge that will need to be replaced after 10 to 15 years, even with good oral hygiene taken into account.